groupdocs-viewer/GroupDocs.Viewer-for-.NET-WebForms-App/README.md

 # Features
 + Accepts more than 50 Different Formats of Documents
-+ Html Representation of the Document
++ Html Representation of the Documentone
 + Image Representation of the Document
 + Download OR Open Document
 + Display Emails Attachments and Emails Attachment's Thumbnails